Stochastic Approximation for Risk-aware Markov Decision Processes: Numerical experiments

 \section{Numerical experiments}

-In this section, we report numerical experiments to help validate RaQL.
-First, we test the performance of our algorithm on different risk measures including CVaR and absolute semi-deviation, and then compare the performance with classical risk-neutral $Q$-learning.
+We illustrate the application of RaQL with an infinite-horizon inventory control problem.
+In practice, RaQL finds the optimal risk-aware ordering policy $\pi^{\ast}: \mathbb{S}\rightarrow\mathbb{A}$, which is more reliable than the standard one because it is sensitive to low probability events with extremely high random demand.
+In each stage, we first observe the current stock $s\in\mathbb{S}$ in inventory, then order $a\in\mathbb{A}$ new units, after which a random demand $D$ is realized.
+The new inventory level in the next stage is where $S_{\max}$ denotes the largest state in $\mathbb{S}:=\{0,1,...,S_{\max}\}$.
+The random cost is where $\tilde{c}$, $p$ and $b$ are the unit order cost, selling price, and backorder cost, respectively.

+For our experiments, we choose $\tilde{c}=3$, $p=5$, $b=4$, $D$ is uniform on $\{1,2,...,10\}$, and the finite state/action spaces are: $\mathbb{S} = \{0,1,...,19\}$ and $\mathbb{A}=\{1,2,...,10\}$.
+We set the discount factor to be $\gamma = 0.1$, and we assume that all model parameters (costs, price, and transition probabilities) are all stationary.
+In these experiments, we evaluate the performance in terms of the relative error $\|Q_{T}^{n}-Q^{*}\|_{2}/\|Q^{*}\|_{2},\,n\leq N$.
+Here, we obtain $Q^{*}$ exactly by doing risk-aware DP (as proposed in \cite{Ruszczynski2010}) where in each iteration the risk-aware Bellman operator is computed by exactly solving a stochastic saddle-point optimization problem (see $\mathcal{T}_{G}$ in (\ref{Dynamic programming 1})).
+First, we verify the convergence of our algorithm for a few different risk measures, and then we compare the performance with standard risk-neutral $Q$-learning.
 These results confirm the almost sure convergence of our algorithm as well as its competitive convergence rate.
-Second, we test the performance of our algorithm against risk-sensitive $Q$-learning (RsQL) as proposed in \cite{Shen2014} for the entropic risk measure.
+We record and compare the computation time required to reach the same relative error for RaQL with CVaR and standard $Q$-learning.
+We also compare the reliability of risk-aware policy and risk-neutral policy by showing how the risk-aware policy reduces the variance of expected cost when the demand is generated from the underlying distribution.
+Second, we test the performance of our algorithm against risk-sensitive $Q$-learning (RsQL) as proposed in \cite{Shen2014} for the entropic risk measure, since both methods can be applied.
 This comparison reveals the advantages of RaQL both in terms of computational efficiency and accuracy.
-In our third set of experiments, we compare SASP and stochastic subgradient descent for risk estimation.
-This comparison demonstrates that SASP is better suited to estimation of complex risk measures.
-The experiments were performed on a generic laptop with Intel Core i7 processor, 8GM RAM, on a 64-bit Windows 8 operating system via Matlab R2015a and CPLEX Studio 12.5.
+Third, we compare SASP and stochastic subgradient descent for risk estimation.
+This comparison demonstrates that SASP is better suited for estimation of complex risk measures.

+Throughout the experiments, we conduct $50$ simulation runs for each implementation of $Q$-learning type algorithms (RaQL, standard $Q$-learning, and RsQL), and record the mean and standard deviation of relative errors among the simulation runs.
+The experiments were performed on a generic laptop with Intel Core i7 processor, 8GM RAM, on a 64-bit Windows 8 operating system running Matlab R2015a and CPLEX Studio 12.5.